Access to Health Care

 Contact to Care Community Pilot Project

 In November 2017, United Way and our community partners launched Contact to Care, a pilot project to help increase access to health care in the City of Harrisburg.
 The project employs community health workers to help individuals navigate the health care system, overcome barriers to care and connect with a primary medical home.
 Research shows when individuals use a primary medical home they are healthier and less reliant on emergency rooms for non-urgent issues.

-- 164 individuals have medical insurance and a primary medical home.
+- 306 individuals now have a primary medical home.

 - Download the Contact to Care Flyer